 A baby’s first tooth usually erupts at about six months of age; however, this can occur as early as birth or as late as your child’s first birthday with most children having a full set of teeth by their 2nd or 3rd birthday.

-Many babies experience some discomfort during teething.
-Most babies are irritable when new teeth break through their gums.
+Many babies experience some discomfort during teething and are often irritable when new teeth break through their gums.

-The pressure on the gums of chewing something can sometimes provide temporary relief from the pain of teething, you could try;
+The pressure on the gums from chewing something can sometimes provide temporary relief from the pain of teething, you could try:

-- Paracetamol such as Dymadon for babies can help to temporarily relieve pain or fever associated with teething.
+Paracetamol – such as Dymadon for babies – can help to temporarily relieve pain or fever associated with teething.
 Always read the label to ensure you give your child the right dose.